353words/stocks/README.md

 35 }
 ```

 Listing 3 shows the data types used in parsing.
-On line 24 we define `Row` which corresponds to a row in the CSV, we define only 3 fields for the columns we're interested in. `Close` is used to represent the stock price in that day.
-On line 31 we define the output type - `Table`.
-We have three columns of data: `Data`, `Price` (from the `Close` column in the CSV) and `Volume`.
+On line 24, we define `Row` which corresponds to a row in the CSV file, we define only 3 fields for the columns we're interested in. `Close` is used to represent the final stock price for that day.

+On line 31, we define the output type - `Table`.
+We have three columns of data: `Data`, `Price` (from the `Close` column in the CSV), and `Volume`.

 **Listing 4: Parsing Data**
 ```
 44 // parseData parses data from r and returns a table with columns filled 45 func parseData(r io.Reader) (Table, error) {